 While developing infrastructure and training programs, Binh Duong Smart City has also focused on its most important resource: its people.
 The city promotes information about its Smart City projects to the whole region via local and regional newspapers, websites and national television channels.
 Beginning in 2016, Binh Duong has organized and hosted the Binh Duong Smart City Summit, an international event aimed at raising awareness of the Smart City concept among authorities, businessmen, students and citizens of the region while demonstrating Binh Duong’s economic and social value to the region on the world stage.
 The 2016 and 2017 summits featured keynote speeches by thought leaders in Binh Duong and international industry and educational leaders, a live exhibition and a 24-hour hackathon with 50 student teams participating.

 The 2018 Binh Duong Smart City Summit has expanded and will be co-organized by the Korean City of Daejon and the World Technopolis Association, as Korea is one of the major investors in Binh Duong’s industrial development and Korean companies are some of Binh Duong’s largest employers.
 The yearly hackathon will become a “Creative Ideas for Smart Cities” contest, inviting student teams to present ideas that promote innovation and social improvement.
-Ninety-six teams have already registered to enter as of late 2018.
+Ninety-six teams from 22 universities in Vietnam, as well as 26 teams from other Asian countries, participated in 2018.
+After the successful collaboration, Binh Duong has been invited to join the international WTA network and host the 20th annual WTA event.

 As the Binh Duong Smart City continues to grow and develop, its people and many newcomers do so right alongside it, making their way toward a bright future for the region and beyond.